borglab/gtsam/cython/README.md

 TODO
 =====
 ☐ Unify cython/gtsam.h and the original gtsam.h
+  ✔ 06-03-17: manage to remove the requirements for default and copy constructors
   - 25-11-16:
     Try to unify but failed.
 Main reasons are: Key/size_t, std containers, KeyVector/KeyList/KeySet.
     Matlab doesn't need to know about Key, but I can't make Cython to ignore Key as it couldn't cast KeyVector, i.e. FastVector<Key>, to FastVector<size_t>.
+☐ Unit tests for cython wrappers
+☐ Fix Python tests: don't use " import <package> * ": Bad style!!!
+☐ Marginal and JointMarginal: revert changes
+- add doc for generate
+- matlab 6 arguments?

 Completed/Cancelled:
-✔ CMake install script @done (25-11-16 02:30)
+✔ Convert input numpy Matrix/Vector to float dtype and storage order 'F' automatically, cannot crash! @done (15-03-17 13:00) ✔ Remove requirements.txt - Frank: don't bother with only 2 packages and a special case for eigency! @done (08-03-17 10:30) ✔ CMake install script @done (25-11-16 02:30)
 ✘ [REFACTOR] better name for uninstantiateClass: very vague!! @cancelled (25-11-16 02:30) -- lazy
 ✘ forward declaration? @cancelled (23-11-16 13:00) - nothing to do, seem to work?